saadatqadri/vagrant-ansible-django/README.md

 A quick and easy way to create a base VM for Django development.

+This stack is based on Ubuntu Linx, Gunicorn, Nginx and Postgresql

 + Pip
++ Gunicorn
 + VirtualEnv
 + Python 2.7
 + Django 1.5